JohnnyZhang728/JohnnyZhang728.github.io/_pages/about.md

 My research interest focuses on AI for Film.
 To be more specific, I aim to:
 * Infuse cinematic aesthetic, director intention, and narrative meaning into generative AI models.
 * Develop agentic AI systems specifically for high-quality film production.
-* Inherit and evolve classical film theories (Montage Theory, Realist Film Theory, and Film Semiotics) within the context of AI creation, using them to drive, inspire, and guide technological innovation.
+* Inherit and evolve classical film theories (Montage Theory, Realist Film Theory, and Film Semiotics) within the context of AI creation, using them to drive, inspire, and guide technological innovation.<br>
 My vision is to advance the field of AI-for-Film by pushing the frontiers of core AI technology. <br>
 I am eager to collaborate, and if you find that we share common interests, please feel free to drop me an [email](mailto:zeyu.zhang@connect.ust.hk).